EduardoZepeda/coffee-bytes-hugo/content/posts/herencia-en-modelos-de-django/index.en.md

     speciality_coffee_available = models.BooleanField(default=False)
 ```

-In the example above we may be interested in having both models, we can filter by Place and then we can access the child by its one to one relationship **using its lower case model name.
+In the example above we may be interested in having both models, we can filter by Place and then we can access the child by its one to one relationship **using its lower case model name**.

 ```python
 myFavoriteCafe = Place.objects.get(name="Matraz cafe")